bigdatabysumit/spark/sql/README.md

 Spark SQL
 =========

-This module provides support for executing relational queries expressed in either SQL or the DataFrame/Dataset API.
+This module provides support for executing relational queries expressed in either SQL or the DataFrame API.

 Spark SQL is broken up into four subprojects:
  - Catalyst (sql/catalyst) - An implementation-agnostic framework for manipulating trees of relational operators and expressions.